 ---------The following is only for information, remove it latter-----------------------------

-RAN3 thanks SA2 for the LS on assistance indication for WUS from SA2.
+RAN3 thanks SA2 for the LS on assistance indication for WUS.

-RAN3 provides the following feedback:
+RAN3 provides the following feedback following the previously detected issues on Rel-15 WUS:

-RAN3 has not achieved agreement on MME awareness of UE WUS capability.
-From RAN3 point of view, even without this information, MME can correctly handle CN paging by its implementation, e.g., MME can send the CN paging before the 1st WUS in the PTW.
+From some companies point of view, MME can correctly handle CN paging without knowing the number of consecutive POs mapped to one WUS, it is assumed that the MME can send the CN paging before the 1st WUS in the PTW, and the MME will not trigger paging during PTW.

-RAN3 agrees to not send eNB WUS capability to MME by S1AP signaling.
+RAN3 agrees to not send eNB WUS capability to MME by S1AP signaling, it can be achieved via OAM configuration.

-RAN3 will follow SA2 solution that the MME simply copy-pastes the Recommended Cells for Paging as Assistance Data for Recommended Cells IE it got from eNB during S1 release in the S1 Paging message to the eNB.
+RAN3 has not achieved consensus on MME awareness of UE WUS capability.